mxhp75/DraculR/README.md

----
-title: "DraculR"
+# DraculR
-subtitle: "A public repository for the DraculR Shiny Application."
+## A public repository for the DraculR Shiny Application.
----

 DraculR is a new lightweight tool for haemolysis detection in human plasma miR-Seq datasets.